Skip to content

 Many people use CBD to improve sleep quality.
 CBD may help by reducing anxiety and promoting relaxation before bed.
 Some consumers report falling asleep more easily and experiencing more restful sleep.
 Learn more in our article on CBD and sleep.

 The most significant medical use of CBD is in the treatment of epilepsy.
-Epidiolex, a prescription drug containing purified CBD, was approved by the FDA (Food and Drug Administration) for the treatment of seizures in patients with Lennox-Gastaut syndrome and Dravet syndrome.
-This is the only CBD product that has been approved by the Food and Drug Administration as a prescription drug.
+Epidiolex, a prescription drug containing purified CBD, has been approved for the treatment of seizures in patients with Lennox-Gastaut syndrome and Dravet syndrome.
+In Europe, Epidiolex received marketing authorisation from the European Medicines Agency (EMA) in 2019.
+In the United States, the FDA (Food and Drug Administration) approved it in 2018.
+Epidiolex remains the only CBD-based prescription medicine with full regulatory approval.

 Neuroprotective Properties